 Helena Hamilton is an artist who works both visually and sonically.
 She draws on aesthetics of simplicity - and this is expressed in minimalist forms in her work.
 Influenced by sonic compositional techniques such as phasing and repetition, Hamilton explores the visual through the sonic and vice versa.
 Exhibited media include sculpture, installation, drawing, new media, performance and sound.

 Belfast based artist, Helena Hamilton, works both visually and sonically, creating work which crosses the lines between object, sound, digital interaction and action/performance.
 She received an MA in Sonic Arts (Queens University Belfast, 2014) and holds a BA Honours degree in Fine Art (University of Ulster, 2009).

-Helena is based at Flax Studios Belfast.
+Helena is based in Belfast N. Ireland.
 She has exhibited and performed in both gallery spaces and contemporary music/sound festivals across UK & Ireland as well as Berlin, Rome, Tokyo and New York.

-Recent solo exhibitions include: Semblance and Event, Millennium Court Arts Centre, NI/The Agency Gallery, London (2018).
+Recent solo exhibitions include: Virtual Matter [Ambient], Naughton Gallery, Belfast, NI (2022); Semblance and Event, Millennium Court Arts Centre, NI/The Agency Gallery, London (2018).
 Showcases include: Digital Design Weekend, Victoria and Albert Museum, London (2017).
 Recent artist residencies include: Art Centre Ongoing, Tokyo, Japan (2016); Goldsmiths University of London, EAVI Group (2015).